How to Teach Content Strategy

 - Include a simple phrase or motto.
 Marchaé Grair’s Confab 2018 lightning talk (11:26) about inclusivity included the reminder, “Nothing about us without us.”

 - Think of a metaphor or a visual gag to help the idea stick.
 This helps people remember a concept even when they don’t remember your exact words.
-(Strategy bear FTW!)
+(Content Strategy Bear FTW!)

 - Tell a story.
 Whether it’s about a success or a pitfall, a real-life scenario is often the best way to illustrate a point.
 (Watch Mai-Ling Garcia as she frames her work with government content strategy in connection with her own childhood.)